 - there was no imminent threat of arrest (as was the case in the second example above),

 - there was no increased risk of harm to the victim (although you claimed you were going to harm the victim, you actually had no ability to do so),

-- consent (if the alleged victim actually consented to being confined, restrained or detained, then there was no false imprisonment),
+- consent (if the alleged victim actually consented to be confined, restrained or detained, then there was no false imprisonment),

 - duress (if you only falsely imprisoned the alleged victim because someone else threatened to harm or kill you if you did not...perhaps so that he/she could try to escape arrest...you would not be guilty of this crime), and

 - self-defense / defense of others (perhaps you falsely imprisoned the alleged victim and exposed him/her to a substantial risk of injury by using him/her as a shield, but you only did so because you were trying to save him/her from the certain harm/death he/she would have faced if your accomplice would have been the one to take that individual hostage.
 Given these types of facts, your "good intentions" may absolve you of liability for this charge).

 When the California Legislature enacted this law in 1987, it did so to create a harsher penalty for the false imprisonment of a hostage than for the general law prohibiting false imprisonment.9

 - your criminal history.

 Under PC 236, even the felony is only punishable by a maximum three-year county jail sentence.10 However, the legislature made Penal Code 210.5 an automatic felony, punishable by three, five or eight years in county jail.11

 In addition, there are a variety of charges and/or sentencing enhancements that may also come into play with Penal Code 210.5 PC...charges that will carry additional penalties should you suffer a conviction.
 Some of these include: